argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 "The working tree and the index are updated to match the branch".
 "All new commits will be added to the tip of this branch."

-## Use "Windows file explorer" and switching branch, gitg, gitk, why git works as a "multidimensional parallel universe" (TM) for your files.
+## Use "Windows file explorer" and switching branch, gitg, gitk.
+git works as a "multidimensional parallel universe" (tm) for your files.

 ## Demonstrate the usage of the .gitignore file
 The first .gitignore file should be [next to the `.git` folder](https://stackoverflow.com/a/19098654).
 With the command below you create an empty file called `.gitignore` just by using only the CLI.